SpaceWorksCo/guides/Use-MPM.md

 2. Configure the margins for coins you'd like mpm to place orders with:

-    Remove coins you don't wish to trade or you'll see errors in MPM TV.
+    Remove coins you don't wish to trade or you'll see errors in the log file.

     Replace KMD with whatever base coin you choose.